Info & Facts

 Going green

 TCI Waste Disposal Services currently offers recycling services through weekly collection of recyclable aluminum, glass and plastic.
 Single-use plastic bags have been banned country-wide as of May 1, 2019.
+There is also a ban on importation of plastic straws and some polystyrene products, including cups and plates.

 Recreation

 Sporting activities are centered around the water.
 Visitors can choose from deep-sea, reef or bonefishing, sailing, glass-bottom boat and semi-sub excursions, windsurfing, waterskiing, parasailing, sea kayaking, snorkelling, scuba diving, kiteboarding, stand up paddleboarding and beachcombing.
 Pristine reefs, abundant marine life and excellent visibility make TCI a world-class diving destination.
-Tennis and golf—there is an 18 hole championship course on Providenciales—are also popular.
+Whale and dolphin encounters are possible, especially during the winter/spring months.

 The Islands are an ecotourist’s paradise.
 Visitors can enjoy unspoilt wilderness and native flora and fauna in 33 national parks, nature reserves, sanctuaries and areas of historical interest.
 The National Trust provides trail guides to several hiking trails, as well as guided tours of major historical sites.
-There is an excellent national museum on Grand Turk, with an auxillary branch on Providenciales.
-A scheduled ferry and a selection of tour operators make it easy to take day trips to the outer islands.
+Birdwatching is superb, and there is a guided trail on Grand Turk.

 Other land-based activities include bicycling, horseback riding and football (soccer).
 Personal trainers are available to motivate you, working out of several fitness centres.
 You will also find a variety of spa and body treatment services.